 The purpose behind launching an MVP of an app can be many, ranging from budget to pilot studies and experimentation.
 But the main idea behind is to first roll out something which represents the product concept as a whole and offers the users with everything the app is about – in the least attainable value proposition and as the tiniest possible consumable entity.

-Having learned that, we can drill down to the facts of MVP development and understand how much of efforts and cost it takes to build an MVP talking of real scenarios.
+Having learned that, we can drill down to the facts of Minimum Viable Product development and understand how much of efforts and cost it takes to build an MVP talking of real scenarios.

 While you are building an MVP, you should be first determining what your product is about and who is your audience as you do with a regular product.
 This needs to be further matched with the minimum requirement to make your product usable.
 This takes you to the fact that while building the MVP app you need to think of the smallest part of the application.
 This allows you to build the most compactly sufficient form of your application in the most benefiting manner.